Image of the Neuse River in the fall

 Jump To:

-Public Art at Neuse River Park About the Artist About the Project Details Project Timeline Public Input
+Public Art at Neuse River Park About the Artist About the Project Project Timeline Public Engagement

 Public Art at Neuse River Park

-Artist Gabriel Eng-Goetz is creating public art for the Neuse River Park.
-His work will be installed during the construction of the park and will be on display in spring 2028 when the park opens.
+In 2024, artist Gabriel Eng-Goetz was selected to create public art for the new Neuse River Park.
+His work will be installed during construction of the park which is slated to open in Spring 2028.

 About the Artist